Combining CMB datasets with consistent foreground modelling: Sky model

 \subsection{Thermal \texorpdfstring{SZ$\times$CIB}{SZxCIB} correlation}

-Given our frequency range, we expect an anti-correlation between the tSZ signal from galaxy clusters and the CIB, since dark-matter overdensities host both hot ionised gas (producing negative tSZ) and dusty star-forming galaxies (positive CIB).
+Given our frequency range, we expect an anti-correlation between the tSZ signal from galaxy clusters and the CIB, since dark-matter overdensities host both hot ionised gas (producing negative tSZ) and DSFGs (positive CIB).